 During a high profile Mafia testimony case in California's Riverside County, a hired killer checks-in a hotel room near the courthouse while his next door depressed neighbor wants to commit suicide due to marital problems.

 Walter Matthau plays a professional killer going by the name of Trabucco, who is on his way to rub out gangster Rudy "Disco" Gambola, set to testify against the mob.
 As Trabucco heads off to a hotel across the street from the courthouse where he plans to set his hit, he runs into the depressed Victor Clooney, who laments the fact that his wife has left him for the head of a weird Californian sex clinic.
 Trabucco keeps walking and sets up his rifle in a hotel room.
 He is disturbed by Victor trying to hang himself in the adjoining hotel room and tries to prevent him from killing himself by restraining him, but Victor breaks loose and climbs onto the ledge of the hotel window.
 To get Victor to come back in, he agrees to drive him to the clinic to see his wife.
 The two go to the clinic where Victor's wife Celia informs Victor that she is in love in the head of the clinic, quack Dr. Zuckerbrot.
 When Victor finds out that Celia is filing for divorce, he heads back to the hotel to kill ...
 Written by

-This movie was made and released about eight years after its source French film A Pain in the Ass (1973) debuted in 1973.
-Scriptwriter Francis Veber had adapted this French film from his 1971 play 'Le Contrat' ('The Contract'), Buddy Buddy (1981) being made and released about ten years after that.
+This movie was released about eight years after the film of which it is a remake, A Pain in the Ass (1973) Scriptwriter Francis Veber had adapted the film from his 1971 play 'Le Contrat' ("The Contract").
 A French remake of the film was made in 2008 with the same title, A Pain in the Ass (2008).
 See more »

 Was this review helpful to you?